Randy Blythe: Professional career

+Lyrical styles and influences

+Blythe's lyrics touch upon politics, war, existential questions and his own personal challenges—touring exhaustion, substance abuse, depression.
+He also leaves the lyrics up to interpretation once stating on their 2022 album Omens “I don’t really want to give the play-by-play on what each song is about because I think it robs each person of the experience of making that music their own.”

+Blythe cites early influence from hardcore and grind-style metal.
+For example, he named Lee Dorrian (of Napalm Death) and Kevin Sharp (of Brutal Truth) as his 2 major vocal influences.
+He also acknowledged that while he's in a metal band, much of his musical foundation came from punk and hardcore, not just traditional metal.

 Manslaughter charges and acquittal

 At the end of June 2012, Blythe was arrested, charged and remanded in custody by the Czech authorities in connection with an incident that had happened during Lamb of God's previous concert in Prague two years earlier.
 According to the prosecution, Blythe shoved Daniel Nosek, a 19-year-old fan, off stage, thus inflicting fatal wounds on him.
-After being released on bail, which was contended by the State Attorney, Blythe denied responsibility for Nosek's death and pledged to return to attend the trial, which began on February 4, 2013.
+After being released on bail, which was contested by the State Attorney, Blythe denied responsibility for Nosek's death and pledged to return to attend the trial, which began on February 4, 2013.

 According to a verdict delivered by the Municipal Court in Prague on March 5, 2013, it was proven that Blythe had shoved Nosek off the stage and Blythe thus has the moral responsibility for his death.
 Due to the circumstances, however, Blythe was held not criminally liable with most of the blame lying with the promoters and the security members.
 The State Attorney appealed the verdict, but the acquittal was upheld by the Prague High Court on June 5, 2013.

+Personal life

+Blythe is married to his wife Cindy.
+Blythe has struggled with alcoholism in the past, but has been sober since 2010, he claimed that he stopped drinking after a realization in Australia that alcohol was no longer working for him and that he was on a path to death if he didn't quit.
+In a 2015 interview with Metal Hammer he stated “I’m just this dude from a little town, I don’t feel like a rock star” I was a rampaging alcoholic that did his best to destroy his life, and now I'm living like a normal human being.”

+In his free time Blythe is an avid photographer and surfer.
+In 2019 he teamed up with Dez Fafara to relaunch the SunCult Surfwear Brand.